As a small business owner, you juggle many different responsibilities.

 19. QuickBooks Online.

 QuickBooks can almost qualify as a suite of tools in its own right; it offers a plethora of apps and resources designed to help you with payroll, tax accounting, profit analysis, and even inventory management.
-Best of all, you can choose which version of QuickBooks you want, so you can get all the apps you need without paying more than you have to.
+You can also create periodic backups of your QBO account so that it’s easy to restore data in case something goes wrong.

 Expensify isn’t quite as versatile, but it’s very good at one thing: helping small businesses track their expenses.
 With it, you’ll be able to scan receipts, track employee expenses, and manage all your business expenses.
 You can also integrate it with your other financial apps of choice, making it easier to streamline your finances.